522440964/audiosandbox/README.md

         - Feed model similar to how entire sentences are fed to GPT, an array of the waveform (of varying length) and an array the positional data for that waveform

-        - The answer is next N seconds of the waveform (also varying)
+        - The answer is next N seconds data following the waveform (also varying)

 <h3>- Data</h3>